JuliaReinforcementLearning/ReinforcementLearning.jl/docs/src/How_to_implement_a_new_algorithm.md

 ### Learners

 RL algorithms typically differ partially but broadly use the same mechanisms.
-The subpackage RLCore contains a lot of utilies that you can reuse to implement your algorithm.
+The subpackage RLCore contains a lot of utilities that you can reuse to implement your algorithm.
 These are implemented as types that you can impose on certain fields of your own policy type.

 `QBasedPolicy` wraps a policy that relies on a Q-Value _learner_ (tabular or approximated) and an _explorer_ .
 RLCore provides several pre-implemented learners and the most common explorers (such as epsilon-greedy, UCB, etc.).